Skyrme Family Website

 1. The date could be 1799 - many feet have smoothed out the detail!

-2. Reliat is an old word for widow.
+2. Relict is an old word for widow.

 Other Locations